brianhouse/sound_art/projects/1_soundscapes.md

 You must exclusively use your own recordings and use Audacity to edit and arrange them.
 The final piece can be any length, but we will only critique two minutes in class.
 Upload your final piece as a 320kbps MP3.

-In addition, your piece must have a title and a [3-sentence artist statement](../resources/statement_guidelines.md) that articulates your philosophy.
+In addition, your piece must have a title and a [3-sentence artist statement](../resources/statement_guidelines.md) that articulates your approach.